tlsnotary/docs-mdbook/src/protocol/2pc/deap.md

 Malicious secure 2-party computation with garbled circuits typically comes at the expense of dramatically lower efficiency compared to execution in the semi-honest model.
 One technique, called [Dual Execution [MF06]](https://www.iacr.org/archive/pkc2006/39580468/39580468.pdf), achieves malicious security with a minimal 2x overhead.
 However, it comes with the concession that a malicious adversary may learn $k$ bits of the other's input with probability $2^{-k}$.

 We present a variant of Dual Execution which provides different trade-offs.
 Our variant ensures no leakage _for one party_, by sacrificing privacy entirely for the other.
 Hence the name, Dual Execution with Asymmetric Privacy (DEAP).
 This variant has similarities to zero-knowledge protocols, but nevertheless is distinct.
-In the semi-honest phase of the protocol both parties have private inputs.
-It is not until the last phase where one party reveals their private input that the protocol resembles the zero-knowledge setting.
+During the execution phase of the protocol both parties have private inputs.
+In the final stage of the protocol, prior to an equality check, one party reveals their private input which then resembles the zero-knowledge setting.

 Similarly to standard DualEx, our variant ensures output correctness and detects leakage (of the revealing parties input) with probability $1 - 2^{-k}$ where $k$ is the number of bits leaked.